binapani-edu/blog/blogs/journey-through-social-media/content.md

 ### Friendster (2002-2003)

-One of the first to give users a fun space to network, connecting people based on mutual friends.
+One of the earliest platforms to combine social interaction with entertainment and fun spaces, Friendster emphasized connecting people based on mutual friends.

-Launched in March 2003 by Jonathan Abrams and initially based in Mountain View, California, Friendster quickly became one of the first widely popular social networking platforms, allowing users to create detailed profiles, connect with friends, and discover new people through mutual connections.
-Its key features included personalized profiles, friend lists based on real-life connections, public "testimonials" for social validation, private messaging, and interest-based communities.
+Founded in 2003 by Jonathan Abrams and initially based in Mountain View, California, Friendster rapidly gained traction as a popular social networking platform, allowing users to create detailed profiles, connect with friends, and discover new people through mutual connections.

+Its core functionalities included creating detailed and personalized user profiles, friend lists based on real-life connections, discovering new people through mutual connections, public endorsements called "testimonials", private messaging, and topic-driven groups and interest-based communities.
 Friendster was unique for its focus on real identities and social relationships, encouraging connections through a "circle of friends" approach.

-While it was a trendsetter and directly inspired platforms like MySpace and Facebook, Friendster's decline began due to technical issues, poor user experience, and stronger competition from MySpace and Facebook, which offered better features and performance.
+While it was a trendsetter and directly inspired platforms like MySpace and Facebook, Friendster's downfall stemmed from server instability, technical glitches, poor user experience, and rivals outperforming it in usability and scalability.

 After its decline as a social network, Friendster relaunched as a social gaming platform in June 2011, reaching over 115 million registered users.
 However, the platform eventually suspended all services in 2015, citing "the evolving landscape in our challenging industry" and lack of user engagement.

 ### MySpace (2003)

-It sparked a wave by letting it's users customize their profiles with personal information and photos, blog posts, and ability to share music, truly putting creativity and freedom for self-expression at the forefront.
-The platform featured a "Top 8" friends list, built-in blogging tools, and integrated music players, making it especially popular among musicians who used it to promote their work.
+MySpace sparked a wave of digital self-expression by allowing extensive profile customization with personal information and photos, users integrated blogs, ability to share music, fostering unprecedented creativity and freedom.
+MySpace also included messaging, comments, and groups, fostering a sense of community.

 Launched in August 2003 by Tom Anderson and Chris DeWolfe, MySpace quickly became the world's most popular social networking site in the mid-2000s.

-MySpace also included messaging, comments, and groups, fostering a sense of community.
-Its music integration helped launch artists like Arctic Monkeys and Lily Allen, and by August 2006, MySpace had over 100 million users, surpassing Google as the most visited website in the U.S. Its high level of personalization and focus on music set it apart, making it a cultural and technological milestone and it was acquired by News Corporation for $580 million.
+Its signature 'Top 8' friends list, blogging tools, and embedded music players attracted artists and musicians seeking visibility and promoting their work.
+It's music integration helped launch artists like Arctic Monkeys and Lily Allen.
+By August 2006, MySpace had over 100 million users, surpassing Google as the most visited website in the U.S.

+Its high level of personalization and focus on music set it apart, making it a cultural and technological milestone and it was acquired by News Corporation for $580 million.
 The acquisition of MySpace proved initially profitable, as Rupert Murdoch nearly doubled his investment through a later deal with Google worth $900 million.

-However, its popularity declined sharply after the rise of Facebook, which offered a cleaner design, better user experience, and more privacy controls.
+However, post-2008 its dominance was rapidly eroded with the rise of Facebook, offering minimalist interface, cleaner design, better user experience, and enhanced privacy features.
 By the early 2010s, MySpace had rebranded as a music-focused platform but never regained its former position.

 Despite its fall, MySpace paved the way for future social media platforms by showing the power of online communities, user-generated content, and personalized digital identities, making it a cultural and technological milestone in the development of social networking, before Facebook eventually overtook it.

 ### LinkedIn (2003)

 Professional networking made its debut, turning the digital world into a place for career development and business connections.

-While LinkedIn's development began in Reid Hoffman's living room in 2002, it officially launched on May 5, 2003 by Hoffman along with Allen Blue, Konstantin Guericke, Eric Ly, and Jean-Luc Vaillant, becoming the first social networking platform designed specifically for professional use, offering a digital space where individuals could build and manage their careers online.
+LinkedIn's early development trace back to co-founder Reid Hoffman's living room in 2002, with its formal launch occurring on May 5, 2003 by Hoffman along with Allen Blue, Konstantin Guericke, Eric Ly, and Jean-Luc Vaillant.
+It pioneered professional-focused social networking platform, providing a dedicated space for career management and business engagement.

 Unlike other early social platforms focused on personal or entertainment-based connections, LinkedIn emphasized real identities, formal networking, and career development.
-Users created detailed profiles that served as digital résumés, listing work history, education, skills, and endorsements.
-The platform enabled professionals to connect with colleagues, mentors, and industry peers.
+Users crafted comprehensive profiles functioning as digital CVs and resumes, documenting professional backgrounds, academic credentials, work history, skills & competencies, and professional endorsements.
+This enabled professionals to connect with colleagues, mentors, and industry peers.

-Key features included job listings, messaging, peer recommendations, skill endorsements, interest-based groups, and the ability to publish professional content.
-LinkedIn also launched LinkedIn Learning, offering a wide range of online courses for career advancement.

-Its unique focus on the professional world made it a valuable tool for recruiters, businesses, and job seekers, transforming the way hiring and networking function in the digital age.
-Acquired by Microsoft in 2016 for $26.2 billion, LinkedIn grew to over 900 million members worldwide (not daily active users) and remains the dominant platform for professional networking, recruitment, and personal branding, influencing how individuals and companies connect, collaborate, and grow in their respective industries.
+Core functionalities encompassed job listings, direct communication channels and messaging, testimonials and peer recommendations, skill endorsements, professional communities, and content-sharing tools.
+The introduction of LinkedIn Learning further bolstered its educational offerings through career-oriented courses.

+By prioritizing workplace relevance, LinkedIn became indispensable for talent acquisition teams, businesses, enterprises, organizations and career aspirants, reshaping digital-era recruitment methodologies.

+Microsoft's 2016 acquisition for $26.2 billion accelerated LinkedIn's expansion, surpassing 900 million global members (not daily active users).
+It continues leading professional engagement spheres, redefining organizational and individual growth strategies through networking and collaboration.

 ### Facebook (2004)

+The Giant Emerges!

-The Giant Emerges.
-Launched in 2004 by Mark Zuckerberg, along with Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes, Facebook began as a college networking site exclusively for Harvard students, before expanding to other universities and eventually to the general public.
+Initially named "TheFacebook", the platform debuted in 2004 as a Harvard-exclusive network co-founded by Mark Zuckerberg, Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes.
+Later in 2005 after purchase of the domain facebook.com, it was renamed to Facebook and slowly expanded to other universities and eventually to the general public.

-Facebook allowed users to create detailed profiles, add friends, share updates, photos, and links, and interact through comments, likes, and messages.
-It introduced the News Feed, a feature that displayed real-time updates from friends, which transformed how users consumed content online.
+The platform enabled detailed profile customization, adding friends, sharing updates and multimedia content, and engagement via messaging and interactions through likes, comments and shares.
+Its 2006 News Feed innovation, aggregating real-time peer updates transformed how people consume content and interact with each other online.

 Facebook also introduced the concept of "Pages" for businesses, celebrities, and public figures, allowing them to interact with fans directly.

-Over the years, Facebook acquired other platforms like Instagram, WhatsApp, and Oculus VR, expanding its influence in social media, messaging, and virtual reality.
-Facebook changed its name to Meta on October 28, 2021.
-This rebrand was part of a broader strategic shift focused on building the metaverse, a virtual shared space.
-The new name, Meta, reflects the company's vision beyond social media and its ambition to be a technology company that builds and connects people in virtual worlds.
+Over the years, strategic acquisitions including Instagram (2012), WhatsApp (2014), and Oculus VR (2014) diversified Facebook's ecosystem, expanding its influence in the social media landscape.
+The October 28, 2021 rebranding to Meta reflected company's vision and its ambitions beyond traditional social media into immersive virtual worlds termed as the metaverse.

 Despite facing challenges such as privacy concerns, the spread of misinformation, and competition from newer platforms, Facebook has stayed at the forefront of global social networking, with billions of active users worldwide.